bentasker/tplink_to_influxdb/README.md

 ### Invocation

-The container is currently designed to be invoked via cron.
+The container is currently designed to be invoked via cron (although [utilities/tp-link-to-influxdb#4](https://projects.bentasker.co.uk/gils_projects/issue/utilities/tp-link-to-influxdb/4.html) added the option of using a persistent container with an internal timer)

 The configuration file needs to be exported into the container at `/config.yml` (if for some reason you wish to override this, you can use the environment variable `CONF_FILE` to tell the script where to find the config file)